zachmccabe/beijing/docs/how_the_book_got_made.md

 I was told to spend half my time making the product and half my time marketing it.
 I should've listened.

 From the start I knew I wanted to do the whole thing myself.
 I wanted to understand how it works.
 It really was worth the extra effort, confusion and truly sickening number of late nights.
-It also reminds me of that saying about Mount Fuji: _Everybody's got a climb it once but only an idiot climbs it twice._

-> I'm pulling together a team for the next book.
+I'm pulling together a team for the next book.
 If you're interested, <a href="mailto:hello@zachmccabe.com">let me know.</a>

 ### Notes